Ava (2020 film): Plot

 Duke revisits Simon and reveals he knew Ava was set up.
 A fight ensues between the two men, resulting in Simon killing Duke.
 He sends a video of Duke's death to Ava.
 A heartbroken Ava goes to Judy's house, where she invites Michael to run away with her but he declines, revealing that Judy is pregnant.
 Ava heads to Toni's den where she kills some of her men before giving Toni a bag of money to pay off Michael's debt.
-Ava starts to strangle Toni, and is about to break her neck, but then changes her mind, letting her live while warning her to stay away from Michael.
+Ava starts to strangle Toni, and is about to break her neck, but then changes her mind, letting her live while warning her to stay away from Michael for good.

 Back at her hotel, Ava is attacked by Simon.
 They fight, with both sustaining serious injuries.
 Exhausted, Simon flees when the fire alarm goes off, warning Ava that he will kill her if he sees her again.
 Ava pursues Simon, cornering and killing him under the Zakim Bridge.
-Ava goes to her sister's house, warning Judy to leave the country and giving her the number to a Swiss bank account filled with Ava's earnings.
+Ava goes to her sister's house, warning Judy to leave the country and giving her the number and code to an offshore bank account filled with Ava's earnings.
 Before she leaves, Michael gives her a letter from Duke, who says that he is happy with how his life turned out.
 As she walks down the street, Ava is stalked by Simon's daughter, Camille.